aandrew-me/ytDownloader/README.md

 3. The app will be shown there.
 Click on **Open**

 ## Internationalization (Localization) 🌍
 Translations into other languages would be highly appreciated.
 If you want to help translating the app to other languages, you can join from [here](https://crwd.in/ytdownloader).
 Open a new issue and that language will be added to Crowdin.
+Please don't make pull requests with json files, instead use Crowdin.

 [![Crowdin](https://badges.crowdin.net/ytdownloader/localized.svg)](https://crowdin.com/project/ytdownloader)
 ### ✅ Available languages